-There are about 200 Medicare dependent hospitals around the country and Congress established a program in 1990 to help support these hospitals, which are
+There are about 200 Medicare dependent hospitals around the country and Congress established a program in 1990 to help support these hospitals, which are in rural areas.

 Hospitals in the program must also have fewer than 100 beds and treat a high proportion of Medicare patients.

 The program was set up to help small rural hospitals which see a high percentage of Medicare patients and are more severely affected than the larger hospitals which are able to absorb the losses caused by the low Medicare reimbursement rate.

 The program would have expired on Sept.
 30 but Welch was able to help include funding for the program in the fiscal deal to ensure that the rural hospitals continue to receive the benefits this year.

 The help for rural hospitals came as Congress was less generous to the Medicare program in general.

 The final fiscal cliff deal only paid for about half of the estimated $30 billion Medicare fee cut that doctors are facing.

 Howard Weiss-Tisman can be reached at 802-254-2311, ext.
 279, or firstname.lastname@example.org.
 You can follow him on Twitter @HowardReformer.